 The theatre has digital and analog projection capabilities.
 Refer to the "General Specs" page of each theatre for projector and format information.
 There is a fee for projection, which includes services of a Union Local 306 projectionist for up to 6 hours.
 This covers one projectionist, one projector, and one projection surface.

 If producer is projecting from laptop, the producer must provide the laptop and bring a backup of the media on a USB hard drive or a USB flash drive.
 If using a Mac, Producer must bring a display port to VGA Adapter.
 If using a PC then the media must be checked to see if it works on a Mac (in the case the PC does not function with our projector systems).
 In order to run the video in Full HD, Producer will need to bring a display port to HDMI Adapter.
 If using a PC and Producer has video in Full HD, Producer will need to have an HDMI output on the Laptop.
 Generally the best file formats to use for the best possible picture quality are Quicktime (.mov).
 The dimension should be 1920x1080 or 1280x720 for wide screen HD shows or 1024x768 for 4x3 or vintage/standard definition.
-The codecs should be H.264, timecode, AAC with a color profile of HD (1-1-1) and there should be two channels of audio.
-Another codec that works well is Apple proRes 422, Linear PCM, timecode with a color profile of HD (1-1-1).
+The video file codecs that works the best are Apple proRes 422 (HQ) Linear PCM, timecode with a color profile of HD (1-1-1) Audio: 2 Channel Stereo.

 We encourage you to contact Marty Roller at least 24 hours prior to your event to go over your projection requirements.
 You can email him at email@example.com or call him at (917) 620-0761.